 Fifty years ago, on the 25th of October in 2014, John Surtees secured the Formula One World Championship for Ferrari, becoming the first and only man to win a Grand Prix World Championships on two wheels and four.
 Surtees had already won the premier 500cc Grand Prix crown on four occasions (1956, 1958, 1959 and 1960) and the 350cc G.P. title on three occasions (1958, 1959 and 1960) for a total of seven World Championships on two wheels.
 He then went on to achieve the impossible by clinching the Formula One title in 1964 at the last race of the season in Mexico.

 It’s interesting to note that Surtees won his World Championships on two wheels and four with Italian racing royalty, MV Agusta and Ferrari.
 But remarkably, Surtees had never raced a car until a non-championship meeting at Goodwood in 1960.
 Surtees put his F2 Cooper-Climax on pole and finished an incredible second to Jim Clark in a Lotus.
 In only his second F1 Grand Prix at Silverstone, Surtees, driving a Lotus, finished second to World Champion Jack Brabham.
-It was only his eighth car race.
+It was just his eighth car race.

 At the Portuguese F1 Grand Prix, he put the Lotus on pole giving the team their very first pole position.
 This was all in 1960 while he was on his way to winning both the 500cc and 350cc World Championship on two wheels with MV Agusta.

 Other examples of John’s versatility was to win the inaugural 1966 Can-Am Sports Car Championship in America driving a Lola T70 while another was taking Honda’s second F1 win in 1967 by driving the Honda Racing RA 300 to a fantastic victory on its debut at Monza in Italy.